Cheorwon County: Cheorwon Peace Observatory

 "Cheorwon Peace Observatory" (n.d) is located at Junggang-ri, Dongsong-eup, South Korea.
 The Observatory is three stories high with a basement and was opened in November 2007.
 The observatory's first floor is the exhibition hall and the second floor is an observatory.
 Tourists on the second floor can observe the surrounding ecosystem, fortress of Gung-Ye Cast town, Pyeonggang tableland, and Seonjeon town of North Korea in the DMZ.

 Memorial Tower of the Baekma Goji (White Horse) Battle

 During ten days of battle, the hill would change hands 24 times after repeated attacks and counterattacks for its possession.
 The original shape of the hill was transformed from more than 300,000 artillery shells and bombs.
 The destroyed ridge looked like a white horse lying down, so it was named Baekma Goji, meaning white horse hill.

-Victory Observatory
+Seungni (Victory Observatory)

-"At the center of the 155 miles" (n.d) of the cease-fire line is the Victory Observatory.
-While visiting the Victory Observatory tourists can stare at Soldiers from the North Korean army, and the actual sites of the national division such as Geumgansan Railroad, Gwangasm Plain, and Achim-ri town.
+The Seungni Observatory is located on Cheonbulsan Mountain, near the midpoint of the DMZ.
+From the observatory tourists can view North Korean Army soldiers, and the actual sites of the national division such as Geumgansan Railroad, Gwangasm Plain, and Achim-ri town.